 We tested all the stoves for two boil times.
 Both times the stove had to bring 1 liter of water to a full rolling boil.
-The first boil time was with no wind, and a full 4-ounce MSR ISOPro fuel canister (or 11-ounce fuel bottle for the liquid fuel stoves).
+The first boil time is with no wind, and a 4-ounce fuel canister (or 11-ounce fuel bottle for the liquid fuel stoves).
 The second boil time was taken in front of a 20" box fan blowing 2 - 4 mph, as measured with a pocket anemometer.
 This second time the same fuel can (or bottle) was used.

 Readers should note that manufacturers' specifications can differ significantly from ours.
 This could be because their lab is at a different altitude, has a different ambient air temperature, the starting water temperature is different, the cookware used is a different size/shape/material, or many other reasons.

 If nothing else, this test reinforced that how you are operating the stove is the most important factor in fuel efficiency.
 If you're being attentive with the least fuel-efficient stove in our review it will probably perform as well as someone who's being inattentive with the top performer.

 For a scale, we use our trusty WeighMax W-2822 and calibrate it before each weighing session.